 Other Great White Wines to Pair with Seafood

 Oysters and raw bars are a New England tradition… or institution (depending on who you ask).
 I love these little gems with Loire Valley whites as well as Alsace whites.
 The Rieslings of Alsace pair perfectly with oysters, and are some of the best values in the French market today.
 If you can find it, there is an inexpensive but lovely and bright wine from Alsace called “Edelzwicker,” a blend of many varieties from Alsace.
 The Edelzwicker, from the producer Shoenheitz, is one of my favorites, and many of these wines come in a liter bottle (bonus!)

 Other great Italian white wines such a Soave (from the Veneto region), Falanghina and Greco di Tufo (from Campania) also work exceedingly well with seafood.
 These wines are higher in acid with citrus, mineral and a delightful texture.

 Lastly we have our lovely fish and shellfish preparations available in new England.
 These can vary greatly but there are some tools for finding amazing pairings.

-- Don’t count out rose!
+Don’t count out rosé!
 With the ever-expanding rose market, trust your local wine shop owner.
 Provence style light rose wines can provide enough zip to pair with seafood dishes, but enough body to handle sides and sauces.
 There are some fantastic finds out there.
-Remember, as the summer ends those price reduction ramp up! (read: magnum party)
+Remember, as the summer ends those price reductions ramp up! (read: magnum party)